orkes-io/docs/blog/2022-01-24-image-processing-workflow-with-conductor.md

 <img src="https://image-processing-sandbox.s3.amazonaws.com/958995de-2a3f-4a90-afcb-b289bb1e4ad5.png" width="500" style={{paddingBottom: 40, paddingTop: 0}} />

-This image is a png, and is 900x900 pixels.
+This image is png and is 900x900 pixels.
 We'll use the API to create a gif that is 300x300.
-The JSON we submit must follow the formatting of the Workflow input parameters (after ```workflow.input.```), and so must have the following format:
+The JSON we submit must follow the formatting of the Workflow input parameters (after ```workflow.input.```) and so must have the following format:

 ```
 {